 Contemporary society suffers from many afflictions, but all pale in comparison to untempered materialism.
 Society must turn away from the materialism of mass culture and focus on emotional connections and family values to attain a healthier and happier lifestyle.

 Popular culture has repeatedly romanticized gaining wealth and physical possessions through everything from televised dramas to music regardless of the means by which one measures that “success.”
 Sadly, attaining material wealth seldom culminates in improved happiness; rather, it detracts from valuable time with family and friends.
+Sometimes people fear being financially insecure so much so that they dedicate their lives to always making sure they’re earning.

-Yet, every endeavor requires sacrifice.
+Every endeavor requires sacrifice.
 Business and entrepreneurial endeavors often provide rewards of possessions and power that give those hardworking individuals great joy.
 A study conducted by Harvard Psychologist Dan Gilbert found that altruistic spending resulted in “greater happiness” in 57 percent of respondents.

 However, when asked about the effects of money on happiness, psychologist Ted Gradman said, “Very few of my high-income clients say that their wealth affects their happiness.
 From most of my observations, happiness derived from material possessions is ephemeral in nature.”
 Material objects have very little effect on happiness while Latin America proves that human relationships foster unparalleled long-term happiness.